The search for non-symmetric ribbon knots: Tabulation of symmetric ribbon knots with 11 and 12 crossings

 \subsection{Seeliger's tabulation method}

-In a computer search Axel Seeliger used the Dowker-Thistlethwaite code to generate partial knots \cite{Seeliger}.
-He then inserted twist tangles on the symmetry axis and checked the Jones polynomial of the symmetric union against the list of all Jones polynomials of prime ribbon knot candidates up to 14 crossings (defined as knots which satisfy the $f(t)\cdot f(1/t)$ condition for the Alexander polynomial and having zero signature).
-Identification has been done with Knotscape \cite{Knotscape}.
+In a computer search Seeliger used the Dowker-Thistle\-thwaite code to generate partial knots $K$, applying a new graph-theoretic method for testing realisability \cite{Seeliger}.
+He then generated diagrams for $K \# -K$, allowing additional variants in cases where the Dowker-Thistlethwaite code is not unique (composite partial knots).
+After adding twist tangles on the symmetry axis, he checked the Jones polynomial of the symmetric union against the list of all Jones polynomials of prime ribbon knot candidates up to 14 crossings (defined as knots which satisfy the $f(t)\cdot f(1/t)$ condition for the Alexander polynomial and having zero signature).
+Identification was done with Knotscape \cite{Knotscape}.
 This resulted in a complete search for symmetric diagrams up to 16 crossings.
 Diagrams with more than 16 crossings were also generated, using heuristical strategies in order to find additional knots with low crossing number.
 Minimality of the crossing number is therefore assured also for 17 crossings.
 Once a knot had been found it was omitted from the search -- we do not know if another diagram with the same number of crossings but e.g.\,different partial knot would have been found.
 For 11 and 12 crossing knots the result is summarised in the proposition: